Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Noisy GRPO

 \paragraph{Difficulty bias noisy case:} Since \(\frac{1 - \rho^+(q) - \rho^-(q)}{\tilde{\sigma}_k(q)} \leq \frac{1}{\sigma_k(q)}\), it follows that \(\E_q[\tilde{L}_{\pi_k}(\pi)] \leq \E_q[L_{\pi_k}(\pi)]\).
 This confirms the intuitive fact that noise attenuates the advantage signal.

 The structure of the bound is similar to Theorem~\ref{thm:policy-improvement} but now includes the factor $(1-\rho^+-\rho^-)$ inside the surrogate loss.
 This reflects the degradation of the learning signal caused by the noise.
 This inequality confirms the intuitive fact that noise attenuates the advantage signal.
 However, an interesting trade-off emerges.
 While the signal is dampened, the penalty term in the new lower bound (Theorem~\ref{thm:recursionnoisy}) may be better behaved than in the noiseless case (Theorem~\ref{thm:policy-improvement}).
-Specifically, the term $\frac{1-\rho^+-\rho^- - \tilde{\sigma}_k(q)}{\tilde{\sigma}_k(q)}$ might not explode as severely as $\frac{1-\sigma_k(q)}{\sigma_k(q)}$ when $p_k(q)$ is near 0 or 1, because $\tilde{\sigma}_k(q)$ is bounded away from zero by the noise.
 This 'flattening' effect is illustrated in Figure~\ref{fig:my-photo}.
 But, since we fix the regularization parameter $\beta$ in the existing literature, we do not benefit from this flattening effect.
+We believe future works can benefit from this observation.

 To precisely characterize the impact of noise on convergence, we derive the recurrence relation for the success probability under the noisy update.